headlines-toolkit/ht-app-settings-client/README.md

 ## Usage

-Applications or other packages should depend on a **concrete implementation** of the `AppSettingsClient` interface provided by a separate package.
+Applications or other packages should depend on a **concrete implementation** of the `HtAppSettingsClient` interface provided by a separate package.

 This concrete instance would typically be initialized and provided to the application's widget tree or business logic layers using a dependency injection mechanism (like `provider`, `riverpod`, `get_it`, etc.).